 The use of natural products as novel therapeutics in medical and cosmetic indications has increased in recent years.
 One such product is Botulinum toxin, a protein produced by the bacterium Clostridium botulinum that is used to treat muscle spasms, chronic pain, hyperactive nerves, eye muscle disorders and other emerging therapeutic indications.
 Because of the toxicity of botulinum toxin, it is crucial for that the potency of the product is very accurately determined.
+Botulinum toxin use is highly regulated by both the Food and Drug Administration (FDA) and the Centers for Disease Control (CDC) given its potent biological mechanism of action.

 The gold standard for botulinum toxin potency testing is the in vivo mouse botulinum toxin bioassay.
 Since 1990, Pacific BioLabs has been working with botulinum toxin developing and offering a variety of in vivo and in vitro testing paradigms in support of research and clinical development efforts by private and commercial entities.
 PBL’s experience performing the in vivo mouse botulinum toxin bioassay is unmatched.
 Pacific BioLabs is registered, and works closely, with the Federal Select Agent Program at the CDC ensuring compliance with federal regulations associated with handling of botulinum toxin.

 Pacific BioLabs has an experienced and dedicated staff with expertise in botulinum toxin testing offering the following assays:

 - Botulinum Toxin Bioassay – In Vivo Lot Release Assay

 - BoNT In Vivo Mouse Protection Assay – Patient Serum Testing

 Botulinum Toxin Bioassay – In Vivo Potency Lot Release Assay